Peter St Clair-Erskine, 7th Earl of Rosslyn: Career

 Rosslyn joined the Metropolitan Police Service in 1980 on the recommendation of his third cousin Lord Strathnaver, a former detective and heir apparent of the 24th Countess of Sutherland.
 He reached the rank of chief inspector in the 1990s.
 In 1994 he led the undercover Operation Troodos, a successful crackdown on drug dealers in west London, including the drug supplier of the Marquess of Blandford, later Duke of Marlborough.
 From 2003 to 2014, he was head of the Royalty and Diplomatic Protection Department (since amalgamated into Protection Command).
-He received the King's Police Medal (then the Queen's Police Medal) in the 2009 New Year Honours and was reputedly the Queen's "favourite policeman".
+He received the Queen's Police Medal in the 2009 New Year Honours and was reputedly the Queen's "favourite policeman".

-In March 2014, Lord Rosslyn was appointed as Master of the Household to The Prince of Wales, and The Duchess of Cornwall at Clarence House.
+In March 2014, Lord Rosslyn was appointed as Master of the Household to The Prince of Wales and The Duchess of Cornwall at Clarence House.

 On 29 September 2014, Lord Rosslyn was appointed a Commander of the Royal Victorian Order (CVO) upon relinquishing his appointment as Head of Royalty and Specialist Protection Department.

 On 22 February 2023, he was appointed Lord Steward of the Household, succeeding the 17th Earl of Dalhousie, and Personal Secretary to Their Majesties by Charles III.
+In this role, he took part in the 2023 Coronation.